10 Tools for Positive Attachment

 It's never too late to have a close relationship with someone you love.
 If you had a connection before, you can have it again.
-If you need a model for building a good relationship, consider what the word "attachment
+If you need a model for building a good relationship, consider what the word "attachment" spells out:

 A: Attachment is about creating a bond with those you love.
 It requires that you accept life's imperfections and get okay with things being "good enough."
 When you have a good attachment with the ones you love almost any obstacle can be overcome.